 - Graphic Arts/Retail: students have the opportunity to develop the skills necessary for entry level positions in the retail field.
 Students will perform a variety of tasks including stocking shelves, building end displays, and providing customer service while maintaining a safe and organized working environment at several local businesses.
 Students will also learn the technique of screen printing, sublimation, embroidery, merchandising and sales.

 - Maintenance & Operations/Welding 1: students have an opportunity to learn how to work effectively with peers, maintain power equipment, and be successful with challenges that arise on the job.
 Our services include landscaping, gardening, and field painting.
 The welding program teaches basic welding techniques and work site safety such as: Industry terminology, use of basic tools cutting and grinding, bonding metals using the ARC process, shop procedures, including safety practices, shop discipline, and cleaning/maintenance.

 - Wood/Furniture: students participate in building, refinishing, repairing, and reupholstering furniture.
 The class will also learn how to operate industrial equipment in a safe and efficient manner.

-- Students enrolled at SCC are Juniors and Seniors and have a current IEP.
+- Students enrolled at SCC are Juniors & Seniors with a current IEP.

 - Students attending SCC have the opportunity to be trained in at least two job areas each school year.

 - Students learn the required functional academic skills prior to completing various job tasks.

 - Students are provided the opportunity to explore post-secondary education and training options, develop a resume, complete a master job application, and participate in mock interviews.